-Notify the Certification Manager, Judy Gagon at firstname.lastname@example.org if you are enrolled in classes and wish to use your benefits.
-This will not happen automatically.
+Notify the Certification Manager, Lynn Gates at email@example.com if you are enrolled in classes and do not want to use your benefits, otherwise you will be certified automatically.

 National Guard Waivers

-The National Guard Waiver is available Fall and Spring semesters.
-A student must be an active member of the Massachusetts National Guard in good standing and has not exceeded 130 semester credit hours maximum when combined with Certificate of Eligibility (100% tuition waiver), prior to September 1, 2006.
-The National Guard Waiver is available Fall and Spring semesters.
+The National Guard Waiver is available Fall, Spring, Summer and Winter semesters.
+A student must be an active member of the Massachusetts National Guard in good standing and has not exceeded 130 semester credit hours.
+It will not cover student health insurance or materials fees.
+To qualify:

-- Must be accepted for admission on a full time or part-time basis in an undergraduate degree-granting program.
+- Must be accepted for admission on a full time or part-time basis in an undergraduate, graduate degree-granting or certificate program.

-- Must submit a copy of your approval form from your military unit to the Bursar’s Office.
+- Must submit a copy of your approval form from your military unit to the Veteran's Education Benefits Office.

 - Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Each service has its own criteria for eligibility, obligated service, application process’ and restrictions.
 Required: copy of the Tuition Assistance Authorization form for the course, signed by an authorized military official.

 You may be eligible for these other educational benefits